 1. The Kitchen Junk Drawer

 Grab a small trash bag.
-Toss expired coupons, old pens, broken rubber bands.
+Toss expired coupons, old pens, and broken rubber bands.
 Corral the rest with a box lid or small tray.
 The drawer goes from chaotic to functional in a blink.

 2. The Fridge Door Check